usaid-cs/yesterday-i-learned/random.md

 1. "In the event (...) where passengers have to cover their heads you do not 'lock' your fingers over head but place one hand on top of the other.
 If something falls on your hand/head, you'll still have one good hand to use."
 1. Usually when people realise that termites exist, it is already too late to learn from the mistake.
 1. The [american fuzzy lop](https://en.wikipedia.org/wiki/American_fuzzy_lop_%28fuzzer%29) (not to be confused with the rabbit by the name) is a genetic test fuzzer.
-1. Accepting your current employer's counter offer, when you tell them you have an offer elsewhere, [is](https://www.reddit.com/r/programming/comments/4rkoz7/most_programmers_are_underpaid_heres_what_you_can/d52bbtj/) a form of bridge burning.
 1. Forearm crutches have a [natural advantage](https://www.youtube.com/watch?v=4TEfM5Y8S5M) when it comes to transporting bags hooped onto its handles.
 [Because so few people are prescribed forearm crutches](http://www.walkeasy.com/interact/board/default.asp?sub=show&action=posts&fid=6&tid=80), they tend to be [more expensive](http://canescanada.com/Loftstrand-Forearm-Crutches--Adult-and-Child_p_553.html).
 1. HSPA (HSDPA and HSUPA, for download/upload) is often called 3.5G.
 1. "Genuine leather" is rubbish.
 Get "Full-Grain Leather" instead.